-There are many death blows to eternal security found in Scripture and the spiritual death of the righteous who turn to evil is one!
+The Biblical definition of spiritual death is the absence of having spiritual life, which is only available in the Lord Jesus Christ (1 John 5:12).
+Before one gets born again he is spiritually dead in his sins and lost (Eph.
+2:1).
+Similarly, if one backslides he experiences spiritual death again, as the prodigal did (Luke 15:24)!
+There are many death blows to eternal security found in Scripture.
+The spiritual death of the righteous who turn to evil is a clear one!
 At the very core of the false teaching of eternal security is the concept that a person once saved (a righteous person) will not experience spiritual death (lose salvation) over his sin -- when he becomes a backslider.
 The clarity of the Scriptures to the contrary is overwhelming from Genesis through Revelation starting with the first time God ever spoke to Adam, which was his only commandment for him to observe and the dire consequence of disobedience being spiritual death:

 Adam Was Warned About Spiritual DeathAnd the LORD God commanded the man, "You are free to eat from any tree in the garden; but you must not eat from the tree of the knowledge of good and evil, for when you eat of it you will surely die" (Gen 2:16,17)Adam was righteous and resided in the garden of Eden, a paradise garden only for the righteous, but lived with the ever-present danger of spiritual death.
 He was expelled from Eden after he sinned (and died spiritually) as warned.
 To be more exact, Adam died spiritually the same day he sinned, yet lived physically many years afterwards to be 930 years old (Gen. 5:5).
 As God's first statement about sin was issued to a righteous man concerning his own spiritual death through sin, the devil's first lie was devised to make Eve dismiss that eternal truth, which led to her disobedience and spiritual death.
 Please note that Eve never sinned until she was deceived into thinking that sin would not bring about her own spiritual death through sin.
 Furthermore, the doctrine of eternal security is identical to the devil's first lie, that is, the righteous will not die spiritually through sin:"You will not surely die," the serpent said to the woman.
 (Gen 3:4)